-- Engage critically with knowledge. - Be able to assess both the application and limitation of mathematical, computational and experimental techniques available to an engineer. - Undertake independent research using state of the art computing, processing, characterisation and testing facilities. - Research capacity and Information expertise.
+- Engage critically with knowledge. - Be able to assess both the application and limitation of mathematical, computational and experimental techniques available to an engineer. - Undertake independent research using state of the art computing, processing, characterisation and testing facilities. - Develop Research capacity and Information expertise. - Understand the application and use of aerospace technology in related engineering subjects.